lmenou/webarx/README.md

 - TinyXML2 from Lee Thomason
 - Boost from The Boost organization
 - FTXUI from  ArthurSonzogni (Copyright (c) 2019 Arthur Sonzogni.)

+Also, Thank you to arXiv for use of its open access interoperability.